 Going beyond this snapshot of core features and characteristics, what are the differences between the Sony Alpha A7 and the Canon XC10?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 vs Canon XC10

 The physical size and weight of the Sony A7 and the Canon XC10 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon XC10 is notably larger (7 percent) than the Sony A7.
 It is worth mentioning in this context that the A7 is splash and dust resistant, while the XC10 does not feature any corresponding weather-sealing.